Efficient computation of average subsystem Bures distance between fermionic Gaussian states: Introduction

 \section{Introduction}

 The precise definition of quantum many-body chaos and integrability has been a long-standing problem \cite{Caux:2010by}.
 A widely used indicator is level spacing statistics \cite{Berry:1977kiw,Bohigas:1984vrm}, which, however, can lead to ambiguous or even incorrect classifications \cite{Finkel:2005yof,Sieberer:2019xfn}.
 The out-of-time-ordered correlator has also been proposed as an indicator of chaos \cite{Larkin:1969ifp,Maldacena:2015waa}, but counterexamples still exist \cite{Kukuljan:2017xag,Rozenbaum:2019nwn}.
-Another approach is to use the scaling behaviour of the average entanglement entropy in the spectrum to distinguish integrable and chaotic systems \cite{Rozenbaum:2019nwn}, though it typically requires relatively large system sizes to clearly observe the difference.
-The average entanglement entropy in chaotic models is consistent with the expectations from the eigenstate thermalization hypothesis (ETH) \cite{Deutsch:1991msp,Srednicki:1994mfb,Rigol:2007mja,Dymarsky:2016ntg}, while in integrable models, it also follows an area law, is slightly smaller, and is conjectured to be universal for quadratic Hamiltonians and those that can be transformed into quadratic forms \cite{Vidmar:2017uux,Vidmar:2018rqk,Hackl:2018tyl,Jafarizadeh:2019xxc,Lydzba:2020qfx,Lydzba:2021hml}.
+Another approach uses the scaling behavior of the average entanglement entropy in the spectrum to distinguish integrable and chaotic systems \cite{Vidmar:2017uux,Vidmar:2017pak,Vidmar:2018rqk,Hackl:2018tyl,Jafarizadeh:2019xxc,LeBlond:2019eoe,Kliczkowski:2023qmp}, though it often requires relatively large system sizes to clearly observe the difference.
+The average entanglement entropy in chaotic models \cite{Vidmar:2017pak,Kliczkowski:2023qmp} is universal and consistent with the Page curve \cite{Page:1993df,Foong:1994eja,Sanchez-Ruiz:1995bhf,Sen:1996ph} for a random state in the Hilbert space.
+In integrable models \cite{Vidmar:2017uux,Vidmar:2018rqk,Hackl:2018tyl,Jafarizadeh:2019xxc,LeBlond:2019eoe}, it also follows a volume law but is apparently smaller.
+The average entanglement entropy in quantum chaotic quadratic Hamiltonians \cite{Liu:2017kfa,Zhang:2020kia,Lydzba:2020qfx,Lydzba:2021hml}, i.e. models exhibiting single-particle quantum chaos, differs from that in integrable models and matches the universal result for random pure fermionic Gaussian states \cite{Bianchi:2021lnp,Bianchi:2021aui}.

 Recently, the average subsystem trace distance was proposed as an indicator of quantum many-body chaos and integrability \cite{Khasseh:2023kxw}.
 For two quantum states with density matrices $\r$ and $\s$, the trace distance is defined as \cite{Nielsen:2010oan} \be D(\r,\s)=\f12 \tr|\r-\s|. \ee By definition, $0\leq D(\r,\s)\leq 1$.
 We focus on a one-dimensional system of total size $L$ containing a contiguous $A$ with size $\ell$.
 We denote the ordered eigenstates as $|i\rangle$, $i = 1, 2, \cdots, d$, in the $d$-dimensioanl full Hilbert space or within a symmetry sector of dimension $d$.
 For two consecutive eigenstates $|i\rag$ and $|i+1\rag$, one can choose a continuous subsystem $A$ of size $\ell$ and calculate the subsystem trace distance $D(\r_{A,i},\r_{A,i+1})$ between their reduced density matrices $\r_{A,i}$ and $\r_{A,i+1}$ and then define the average subsystem trace distance \be \lag D_A \rag = \f{1}{d-1} \sum_{i=1}^{d-1} D(\r_{A,i},\r_{A,i+1}). \ee